 This is an example of how Medicare will cover the costs of a 3-month supply of CGM sensors, but your coverage and prices will be subject to change based on your insurance plan.

-*This is an example, and rates and costs will be subject to change based on your individual insurance coverage and plan rates.
+*This is an example, and rates and costs will be subject to change based on your insurance coverage and plan rates.
 Your deductible, co-insurance, and patient responsibility are also solely determined by your insurance plan.

 Medicare Deductible: $233